 So, problem solved, right?

 Well there are still some critical questions that need to be answered before we give electric cars the green light.
 There are questions about the electrical infrastructure needed to support these cars, from the construction of new high-voltage charging stations to the re-design of our cities’ electric grids to handle charging millions and millions of cars every day.
+People worried about how they’re going to charge their electric vehicles from their homes needn’t worry as there are professional electricians out there (such as SALT Light & Electric – saltle.com/in-home-electric-car-charging-station/) who can help homeowners install their very own charging stations, making sure they’re ready for the evolving world of electric and autonomous vehicles.
 Similarly, there are questions about our roads and highways and the environmental costs of paving over wetlands, blocking rivers and fragmenting natural landscapes.

 What’s become clear is that electric vehicles have become better, but they are still not good.
 Nor should we expect them to be; after all there are bound to be major environmental consequences of a lifestyle that demands a personal vehicle(s).
 Electric cars can be used to reduce emissions today, but alone they aren’t the sole cure to the global climate crises.